muzamelhashimi10/Databases-Advanced-assignment/README.md

 So we add the the transactons that are in our redis, we send them to our mongodb on a new database called Bitcoin.

+# Final-Assignment 4

+## What we have to do?
+Get Docker up and running on the VM.
+Search for a docker image for Redis and for Mongo on Docker Hub.
+Get these up and running, and try to connect your scraper to them.
+Upload the scripts you have used for this, and a screenshot with it working to Canvas.

+## What we have to do before running connecting to the scraper?
+Install docker from docker.com/get-started
+Install docker image for redis and for mongo by running docker pull redis and docker pull mongo

+After getting redis and mongo images. we build a docker container file for our scrapers.
+We use the command,
+For redis scraper:
+docker build -t python-redis .
+For mongo scraper:
+docker build -t python-mongo .

+## Running it on the virtual machine

+After building our scraper containers, we try to connect them with the corresponding images. python-redis with redis image and python-mongo with mongo image.
+By running command,
+For redis,
+first: docker run -d --network=host redis
+Second: docker run --network=host python-redis

+We do the same with for mongo,
+irst: docker run -d --network=host mongo
+Second: docker run --network=host python-mongo

+If sometime docker shows connection error.
+It can be solved through: sudo chmod 666 /var/run/docker.sock

+We should always start mongo so the mongo docker could work: sudo sytemctl start mongod